NOAA-PMEL/TOATS/README.md

 * You may save the notebook (.ipynb) and environment (.yml) file anywhere you wish, but it will be assumed in these instructions that they reside in your Documents folder
 * Go to the start menu and launch the conda prompt
 * From within the prompt, type `cd Documents`
-* Create the environment by typing `conda env create -f environment.yml`
+* Create the environment by typing `conda env create -f envTOATS.yml`
-* Activate the environment with `conda activate environment` (This step must be done every time you open the jupyter notebook)
+* Activate the environment with `conda activate envTOATS` (This step must be done every time you open the jupyter notebook)
 * Start your jupyter notebook with `jupyter notebook` (This will open jupyter notebook in a browser)
 * From within the jupyter notebook, navigate to and open TOATS.ipynb and follow the instructions contained in the notebook